 It is possible to book an interesting combination ticket for two of Florence’s most important sights Uffizi + Accademia Pass.
 Details on the supplier’s page.

 The enormous size of the gallery and the rest of the collection are impressive and of the greatest art-historical importance.
 Lovers and connoisseurs of Italian art, but also those interested, should therefore not miss out on a visit to the Uffizi.

-From sculptures from the Greek and Roman periods, to art for religious purposes, the Renaissance and modern times, the Uffizi offers a fantastic overview of the history of art and development of all painting and sculpture in Western Europe.
+From sculptures from the Greek and Roman periods to art for religious purposes, the Renaissance, and modern times, the Uffizi offers a fantastic overview of the history of art and the development of all painting and sculpture in Western Europe.

 - Address: Piazzale degli Uffizi, 6, 50122 Firenze